zio/zio-http/docs/website/docs/v1.x/dsl/socket/socket.md

 ### Using `merge`

-You can merge to Sockets using the `merge` operator, the resulting Socket will emit the values of both Sockets.
+You can merge two Sockets using the `merge` operator, the resulting Socket will emit the values of both Sockets.

 ```scala
 val s1 = Socket.succeed(WebSocketFrame.text("Hello, from ZIO-HTTP"))